MyskYko/dfgmap/README.md

-        -i       : toggle using ILP solver instead of SAT solver [default = 0] -y       : toggle post processing to remove redundancy [default = 1] -a       : toggle doing incremental synthesis [default = 0] -l <str> : the duration of timeout for each problem (0 means no time limit) [default = 1d] -d <int> : the type of at most one encoding [default = 3] 0 : naive
+        -i       : toggle using ILP solver instead of SAT solver [default = 0] -y       : toggle post processing to remove redundancy [default = 1] -a       : toggle doing incremental synthesis [default = 0] -z       : toggle naming intermediate variables in the result [default = 1] -l <str> : the duration of timeout for each problem (0 means no time limit) [default = 1d] -d <int> : the type of at most one encoding [default = 3] 0 : naive